-- I = the interest crediting rate for that Sub-Account's Guarantee Period; - N = the number of complete days from the date we receive the withdrawal request to the end of the Sub-Account's Guarantee Period; and

-J = the current interest crediting rate for new Contracts offered for a Guarantee Period of length N on the date we receive the withdrawal request.

-If we are not currently offering a Guarantee Period of length N, we will determine J by linear interpolation (weighted average) between the current interest rates for the next higher and lower integral years.
-If N is less than or equal to 365 days, J will be the rate for a Guarantee Period of 365 days duration.
+- I = the average daily Treasury Rate for a maturity equal to the Guarantee Period for the week preceding establishment of the Guarantee Period. - N = the number of whole and partial years from the date we receive the withdrawal or death benefit request, or from the Payout Start Date to the end of the Guarantee Period; and - J = the average daily Treasury Rate for a maturity of length N for the week preceding the date we determine the Market Value Adjustment.
+If a rate with a maturity of length N is not available, we will use a weighted average.
+If N is less than or equal to 365 days, J will be the 1-year Treasury Rate.